Amid Trump Attacks And Snubs, Zucker's CNN Reclaims Newsy Mission

 Trump himself has not given an interview to CNN since June, according to the network.
 And CNN has been pushing back on some aides the White House has offered — refusing, by its account, to accept Kellyanne Conway as a surrogate after a series of appearances in which she made incorrect or profoundly misleading claims.
 (Conway claimed she had other commitments.)

 Yet Zucker said there is no connection between the White House's refusal to participate and his rededication to holding politicians responsible.
 Just ahead of the election, CNN hired away BuzzFeed's entire K-File team, which unearthed a series of scoops during the election season.
-More recently, CNN consolidated its investigative efforts, promising to add another two dozen journalists and hiring away the Los Angeles Times' Matt Lait to become its managing editor for investigations.
+More recently, CNN consolidated its investigative efforts, promising to add an additional two dozen journalists and hiring away the Los Angeles Times' Matt Lait to become its managing editor for investigations.

 In his first few years after taking over CNN in 2013, Zucker advocated swarming the big story — a storm, a listing cruiseliner, a missing airliner — with manpower and airtime until the next big story surfaced.
-Trump emerged as a candidate, a phenomenon, a president, and a crisis all at once.
+Trump emerged as a candidate, a phenomenon, a president and a crisis all at once.

 "The job of the media is the accountability of government," Zucker said.
 "And I think it's never been more important than it is today.
 And I think we are uniquely positioned to do that with our resources and our reach."